Starflight-code/Youtube_DL_Frontend/internal notes.md

 Add additional menus for settings, presets and other additions
 - Impliment modular command parsing system -> Tested and working
-- Add command parsing for submenus
+- Add command parsing for submenus -> Added, working
-- Integrate all parsing systems together within a menu tree
+- Integrate all parsing systems together within a menu tree -> Added, working (cleanup needed before release)
+- Test system to ensure functionality

+- Add preset system into settings submenu (requires database rework)

 Fixed
-- An issue where menu data would not update until program restarts
+- Fixed an issue where Youtube-DL-FE would crash if the Youtube-DL path was incorrect